-According to the governor’s office, the law went into effect immediately but drivers will have a 180-day grace period where only warnings will be issued.
+The law replaces previously passed texting and driving bans by various towns and counties across the state.
+According to the governor’s office the law went into effect immediately, but drivers will have a 180-day grace period during which only warnings will be issued.

-South Carolina drivers will be allowed to text when legally parked or stopped, are using a hands-free device, using a GPS system or requesting emergency help.
+South Carolina drivers will be allowed to text while legally parked or stopped, using a hands-free device or a GPS system, or requesting emergency help.

-The penalty for violating the law is currently a $25 fine.
-South Carolina is now the 49th state to adopt a texting and driving ban; Montana is now the only state without any texting and driving law in their books.
+The penalty for violating the new law is currently a $25 fine.
+South Carolina is now the 49th state to adopt a texting and driving ban, with only Montana remaining.